PyRelationAL: a python library for active learning research and development: Maintaining PyRelationAL

 \paragraph{Code quality, testing and continuous integration}

-To ensure consistent code quality throughout the package, we ensure that source code is PEP 8 compliant via a linter that is checked automatically before a pull request can be approved.
-We make pre-commit hooks available that can format the code using tools, such as the \texttt{Black} package.
-All important modules and classes are extensively tested through unit tests to ensure consistent behaviour.
+To ensure consistent code quality throughout the package, we ensure that source code is PEP-8 compliant via a linter that is checked automatically before a pull request can be approved.
+We make pre-commit hooks available that can format the code using tools, such as the Black package.
+All important modules and classes are extensively tested through unit tests to ensure consistent behaviour across versions and operating systems.
 Code coverage reports are available on the repository as a measure of the health of the package.
-A continuous integration setup ensures that any update to the code base is tested across different environments and can be installed reliably.
-Furthermore, we use the \texttt{mypy} package for type checks to enforce consistency and ensure quality across the library.
-As an added benefit, the type hints facilitate the interfacing of PyRelationAL with other libraries.
+A continuous integration setup facilitated through Github Actions ensures that any update to the code base is tested across different environments and can be installed reliably.